PX4/PX4-user_guide/en/dev_setup/fast-dds-installation.md

 #### Environmental Variables

-*eProsima Fast RTPS* requires the following environmental variable setup in order to function properly
+*eProsima Fast DDS* requires the following environmental variable setup in order to function properly

-* `FASTRTPSHOME`: Root folder where *eProsima Fast RTPS* is installed.
+* `FASTRTPSHOME`: Root folder where *eProsima Fast DDS* is installed.
-* `FASTRTPSGEN_DIR`: Root folder where *eProsima FastRTPSGen* is installed.
+* `FASTRTPSGEN_DIR`: Root folder where *eProsima Fast-RTPS-Gen* is installed.
 * Additions to the `PATH`: the **/bin** folder and the subfolder for your Visual Studio version of choice should be appended to the PATH.

 These variables are set automatically by checking the corresponding box during the installation process.